 - Identify top candidates.
 At this point, you probably want to separate the wheat from the chaff, which means establishing a separate file for each of the applicants who pass the initial evaluation.

 - Narrow your list further.
 Your next move depends on how many applicants remain.
 If you have only a few, you may want to invite them all to come in for an interview.
-If you have more applicants than you can handle, consider adding yet another screening tool.
+If you have more applicants than you can handle, consider adding yet another evaluating tool.
 Many hiring managers find that a phone conversation is very helpful at this stage.

 - Consider an aptitude test.
 If used correctly and in the right situations, a pre-employment test can help you evaluate job candidates objectively for basic skills (such as software proficiency), assess acquired knowledge and qualifications, and gauge aptitude for certain jobs.